Ching Dynasty Era and Islam in China :

 The Most Important Mosque in China's long and rich History, a living relic of the Silk Road.
 Make a Full Tour of Xian's Great Mosque, established in 742 AD during the reign of Emperor Xuanzong (685-762) of the Tang Dynasty,

 Some academics prefer to transliterate the term as Khalīf) to the Tang Emperor Gaozong (Li Zhi).
-This high level cultural and diplomatic exchange took place only 20 years after the death of the founder of the faith Muhammad, a time during which Chang 'An, the Capital of the Tang Empire was not only the largest but also the most international City in the World.
+This high level cultural and diplomatic exchange took place only 20 years after the death of the founder of the faith Muhammad, a time during which Chang 'An (Xi'An), the Capital of the Tang Empire was not only the largest but also the most international City in the World.

 Through the court visit of Sa`ad ibn Abi Waqqas and his subsequent stay in the Tang Empire the Muslim call to embrace this new Faith was diplomatically handled.
 Recognizing of the economic importance of the Caliphate on the Arabian Peninsula and its rising powers, a mosque was constructed in the southern City of Guangzhou (Canton) in current day Guangdong Province.
-At Gaungzhou
+At Guangzhou

 and their families.